webtaken/personal-blog/src/pages/blog-posts/hugging-face-low-cost-models.md

 The most powerful models in Hugging Face are related to NLP so you could think in applications of common tasks in this field (but feel free to explore other tasks in the models section).
 In my case for my side project [GPTube](https://www.gptube.ink/) (🛠️ A still in progress side project) I am using Hugging Face sentiment analysis models for a classification of youtube comments as positive, negative or neutral as a previous step for an entire analysis.
 You could integrate the same sentiment analysis in other scenarios: for example if you're building a feedback service like [canny.io](https://canny.io/) you could integrate an AI sentiment scorer for your customers so they can verify if its product is doing well.
-Other scenario where I find useful this model [bart-large-cnn](https://huggingface.co/facebook/bart-large-cnn) that summarize text is as a AI writing assistant.
+Other scenario where I find useful this model [bart-large-cnn](https://huggingface.co/facebook/bart-large-cnn) that summarize text is as an AI writing assistant.
 Nowadays writing concise text is very important for researching, in the work, etc so you could create a tool like Grammarly integrating summarization as a feature.

 <h1 id="conclusion">Conclusion <a href="#conclusion">#</a></h1>